Pixzl/PixzlNSURLSession/README.md

 ## How to Install

-You need Xcode 8 or later.
-And an iOS device running at least iOS 9.
+You need Xcode 8 or later and an iOS device running at least iOS 9.

 Step 1